joagre/ratatoskr/ideas/r.md

 }
 ```

-(the `timeout` keyword is optional)
+**Note:** The `timeout` keyword is optional and the timeout unit is in
+milliseconds.

 The mailbox is unbounded in size but can be restricted using the
-`setMaxMailboxSize` function provided by the `std.concurrency`
-library:
+`std.concurrency` library function `setMaxMailboxSize`:

-`setMaxMailboxSize(job, 64, OnCrowding.block)`
+`concurrency.setMaxMailboxSize(job, 64, OnCrowding.block)`

-Above a job's mailbox is restricted to contain at most 64 messages,
+In the example above the job's mailbox is restricted to contain at
-and if a sending job hits this threshold it is automatically blocked
+most 64 messages, and if a sending job hits that threshold it is
-in `<|` waiting for the mailbox to shrink.
+automatically blocked in the `<|` operator waiting for the mailbox to
+shrink.

-`OnCrowding.ignore` can be used instead `OnCrowding.block` to specify
+As an alternative, `OnCrowding.ignore` can be used to specify that
-that overflowing messages should be ignored.
-The `OnCrowding` enum can
+overflowing messages should be ignored.

-alternatively be replaced with a function that returns `false` if
+The `OnCrowding` constant can also be replaced with a function that
-overflowing messages should be ignored or `true` if the sending job
+returns `false` if overflowing messages should be ignored or `true` if
-should be blocked in `<|`.
+the sending job should be blocked in the `<|` operator.

-The last concurrency keyword is `self` and it refers to the job which
+The  concurrency keyword `self`  refers to the job which user code
-user code currently runs in.
+currently runs within.

 The `std.concurrency` module also provides these functions:

-`monitor(job)` : Send a message `#(JobMonitor.died, job, reason)` to
+* `monitor(job)` : Send a message `#(JobMonitor.died, job, reason)` to
 me if a job dies

-`link(job)` : Send a message `#(JobMonitor.died, job, reason)` to me
+* `link(job)` : Send a message `#(JobMonitor.died, job, reason)` to me
 if a job dies.
 Do the same to the linked job if I die.
+A link is a
+bidirectional monitor.
+* `kill(job)`

-The `spawn` expression may also take an extra `monitor` or `link`
+The `spawn` keyword can take an extra `monitor` or `link` specifier to
-specifier to spawn jobs and create a monitor or link at tyhe same
+create a monitor or link during the actual spawn.
-time.
-(See ackermann example below).

-`kill(job)`: Just like that

-# A concurrency example
+### A small concurrency example

 A small concurrent example may clear things up.
+In the example below
-Below jobs are spawned
+jobs are spawned to compute Ackermann function values for the
-which compute Ackermann function values for the parameters `m = 3, n =
+parameters `m = 3, n = 1 ..
-1 ..
 10`.

-The `main` function uses an Ackermann singleton to start 10
+The `main` function uses an Ackermann to start 10 jobs and then waits
-jobs and then waits for all jobs to send a result back as a message.
+for all jobs to send a result back as a message.

+Study this and do not despair:

 ```
 import std.jobs : OnCrowding, Job